-Cokin holders, adapter rings and filters are found in endless camera bags worldwide and its range of filter selection covers every conceivable shooting scenario.
-From simple black-and-white contrast filters to advanced graduated special effect filters, Cokin makes something for everyone.
+Cokin holders, adapter rings and filters are found in endless camera bags world-wide and their range of filter selection covers every conceivable shooting scenario.
+From simple black and white contrast filters to advanced graduated special effect filters, Cokin makes something for everyone.
 And, as a very reasonably priced system, the appeal of Cokin is unique in the world of square and rectangular filter systems.

-Unlike other filter systems which are geared to more advanced shooters, Cokin touches base with photographers and videographers on all levels.
-With an arsenal of different sized filter holders to choose from, the image maker can enter the system at whatever level is both financially and professionally comfortable.
-From an entry level “A” system to the more sophisticated, larger and finer X-Pro system, Cokin offers a holder and more than 200 filters to accommodate even the most demanding photographer.
-Whether you are a digital shooter or a traditional-film addict, Cokin has an answer for your filtration needs.
+Unlike other filter systems which are geared to more advance shooters, Cokin touches base with photographers and videographers on all levels.
+With an arsenal of different sized filter holders to choose from, the buyer can enter the system at whatever level is both financially and professional comfortable.
+From an entry level “A” system to the more sophisticated, larger and finer, X-Pro system, Cokin offers a holder and over 200 filters to accommodate even the most demanding of shooter.
+Whether you are a traditional film shooter or a confirmed digital addict, Cokin has an answer for your filtration problems.

-As with other square-filter manufacturers, Cokin operates using a three-component system: a basic holder attached to the lens with an adapter ring and, of course, the filter(s).
-Cokin has even expanded into the world of quality circular filters that fit cameras ranging from point and shoots to pro video broadcast systems.
-In addition, a wide range of accessories is available to support whichever system you choose.
-Hoods, different kinds of adapters, storage systems, bellows, cleaning products all march in the Cokin parade.
+As with other square filter companies, Cokin operates using a three component system: a basic holder held on the lens with an adapter ring and, of course, the filter(s).
+Cokin has even expanded in to the world of quality round filters that fit cameras ranging from point-and-shoots to pro-video broadcast systems.
+In addition, a wide range of accessories are available to support which ever system you choose.
+Hoods, different kinds of adapters, storage systems, bellows, cleaning products all play a part in the Cokin parade.

 Even though most people think of Cokin as a “square and rectangular” filter company, they now also produce a series of fine, round screw-in filters.
-Ranging in size from 25-86mm, these signature filters cover a broad spectrum of uses—from basic UVs and skylights to stars, diffusers, polarizers, close-up and neutral densities.
+Ranging in size from 25-86mm, these signature filters cover a broad spectrum of uses – from basic UVs and skylights to stars, diffusers, polarizers, close- ups and neutral densities.